alkem-io/website/content/en/post/2025-02-time-value-of-money/index.md

 It also brings simplicity for all parties, as this one mechanism can be used to reward investors, founders, employees and other contributors.

 A core advantage of economic certificates with capped economic rights and no voting rights is that there aren’t lengthy discussions about company valuation and voting percentages when raising funds or hiring talent.
-Once you have evaluated market conditions and decided on the capped return level for an issuance, you can issue new certificates.
+Once you have evaluated market conditions and decided on the capped return level for an issuance, you can take in the investment and issue certificates to represent the dividend entitlements.
 Compared to often lengthy and expensive negotiations for venture capital-backed companies, this makes it simpler to raise additional capital and  hire talent as you scale your business.
 So, the founders at steward-owned startups can devote their time and energy to the most important thing: building a sustainable and profitable business to achieve the purpose.